ckw017/ckw017.github.io/_posts/2026-07-07-Dodecahedra.md

 <img src="">
 <i>3D print of one of my favorite structures, you can interact with it and other structures
 <a href="/dodecahedra/viewer.html?value=989814703&outline=0" target="_blank">here</a>.<br> For fun,
-try to figuring what kind of symmetry it has!
+try figuring what kind of symmetry it has!
 </i>
 </center>